szczyglis-dev/py-gpt/README.md

 - `data` - a directory for data files and files downloaded/generated by GPT.
 - `presets` - a directory for presets stored as `.json` files.
 - `upload` - a directory for local copies of attachments coming from outside the workdir
-- `db.sqlite` - a database with context and notepad data records
+- `db.sqlite` - a database with contexts, notepads and indexes data records
 - `app.log` - a file with error and debug log

 ---